arcanecode/Managing_SSIS_Projects/Documentation/DemoSteps_M09_Using_the_Catalog_for_Logging.md

 1. Start the demo with SSISDB database expanded to the views.
 2. Close any open tabs.
 3. Open the Monitor_SSIS_Projects SSMS solution in SSMS.
+(Note, this solution file is not included in the demos, but the scripts are.)
 4. Show the large number of views setup for your use.
 To make them easier to learn, several queries have been included in the project.
 Copy these into SSMS (or create your own SSMS solution) to use them.

 ### Demo 4.1 - List All Pacackags In The Catalog